Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Conclusions and Future Works

 In this paper, a geometric approach leveraging $\SE$ group invariance and equivariance for contact-rich robotic manipulation task learning is presented.
 To solve the Peg-in-Hole (PiH) task, the proposed approach builds on top of the geometric impedance control (GIC), where its impedance gains are changed via a left-invariant gain scheduling policy.
-Expert behavior cloning and deep reinforcement learning are chosen for training the gain scheduling policy.
+Expert behavior cloning is chosen for training the gain scheduling policy.
 Through theoretical analysis, we prove that the proposed GIC and the geometrically consistent error vector (GCEV) used for learning are left-invariant relative to $\SE$ group transformations when represented in the end-effector's body frame system, enabling learning transferability.
 Furthermore, we show that left invariance in the body-frame representation leads to $\SE$ equivariance of the proposed approach when described in a spatial frame.
-A PiH simulation experiment confirms the learning transferability of our proposed method, which is not exhibited by the well-known Cartesian-space based benchmark approach.
+A PiH simulation experiment confirms the learning transferability of our proposed method, which is not exhibited by the well-known Cartesian space-based benchmark approach.
 These results are further validated on an actual PiH robotic hardware implementation, and the pipeline for the hardware implementation is also presented.

+For future work, we will address more realistic scenarios where the exact goal poses are unknown and need to be estimated via sensors, e.g., images or point cloud-based inputs.
+Moreover, the proposed approach will also be demonstrated in the other types of contact-rich and force-related tasks, such as surface wiping, cable assembly, and pivoting \cite{zhang2023efficient}.